openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 directly, but instead through _object references_.
-Object references are also a kind of value -- they encode the identity of the object to which they refer, and the `==` operator on object references asks "do these two references refer to the same object."
+Object references are also a kind of value -- they encode the identity of the object to which they refer, and the `==` operator on object references asks "do these two references refer to the same object?"
 Accordingly, object _references_ (like other values) can be freely copied, but the objects they refer to cannot.

 Primitives and objects differ in almost every conceivable way: